-Since a piercing is a wound, you should expect to see slight tenderness, swelling, redness or itching.
-Sometimes new piercings will secrete a whitish-yellowish fluid during the healing process.
-This is okay, and once the fluid dries and forms a crust, you can remove it gently with a Q-tip while cleansing the piercing in the shower.
-(If the discharge is bloody, green or gray, however, contact your piercer or health provider immediately).
+Since a piercing is a wound, you should expect to see slight tenderness, swelling, redness, or itching.
+Sometimes, new piercings will secrete a whitish-yellowish fluid during the healing process.
+This is okay, and once the fluid dries and forms a crust, you can remove it gently with a Q-tip while cleaning the piercing in the shower.
+(If the discharge is bloody, green, or gray, however, contact your piercer or health provider immediately).
 But even with optimum aftercare, there are still several things that could go wrong with your new piercing.

-Adverse reaction to the jewelry metal -- Most people don't know that they're allergic to certain metals (most often nickel, which is present in gold, silver and platinum jewelry) until they experience "contact sensitivity".
-Symptoms of an allergic reaction to metal include severe itching, swelling, pain, redness, inflammation and localized heat.
-Your first instinct may be to remove the jewelry, but while that will alleviate the symptoms, when the hole closes it could prevent the pus from draining and might form an unsightly abscess.
+You may have an adverse reaction to the jewelry metal.
+Most people don't know that they're allergic to certain metals (most often nickel, which is present in gold, silver, and platinum jewelry) until they experience "contact sensitivity".
+Symptoms of an allergic reaction to metal include severe itching, swelling, pain, redness, inflammation, and localized heat.
+Your first instinct may be to remove the jewelry, but while that will alleviate the symptoms, when the hole closes, it could prevent the pus from draining and might form an unsightly abscess.
 If this happens to you, contact your piercer right away.
-If you are currently wearing a 316 lvm surgical stainless steel piece of jewelry, he will probably have you come in to have it replaced with a barbell made of niobium, titanium or 14/18 karat gold.
+If you are currently wearing a 316 lvm surgical stainless steel piece of jewelry, he will probably have you come in to have it replaced with a barbell made of niobium, titanium, or 14/18 karat gold.

-Excessive crusting, usually caused by over-discharge of a clear fluid, typically indicates that your body is having a negative reaction to the cleaning agent you're using.
+Excessive crusting, usually caused by over-discharge of clear fluid, typically indicates that your body is having a negative reaction to the cleaning agent you're using.
 You may also notice that your skin is trying to pull away from the piercing, creating an enlarged hole.
-If this happens, make sure you are using ONLY a liquid anti-bacterial soap, like Dial, to clean your piercing.
-Contrary to popular belief, you should absolutely NOT be using hydrogen peroxide, bactine or betadine on or anywhere near the piercing wound.
-Another option is to try switching to a different product brand, from Dial to Soft Soap for example, or contact your piercer, who may be able to supply you with a bottle of professional grade cleaner.
+If this happens, make sure you are using only a liquid antibacterial soap, like Dial, to clean your piercing.
+Contrary to popular belief, you should absolutely not be using hydrogen peroxide, bactine, or betadine on or anywhere near the piercing wound.
+Another option is to try switching to a different product brand, from Dial to Soft Soap (for example), or contact your piercer, who may be able to supply you with a bottle of professional-grade cleaner.

 The most important thing to remember is to stay calm, and only consider removing the piercing as a last resort.
 Keep in mind, however, that most doctors aren't familiar with piercing solutions and techniques, and may offer poor advice.
 The best thing for you to do if you experience an adverse reaction to one of your piercings is to contact the shop that did your work and ask for their expert advice.
 If you were unimpressed or uncomfortable with the shop's employees or procedures, seek the advice of a more reputable establishment or contact one of the many sites offering free online consultations.